geek-cookbook/geek-cookbook/manuscript/recipes/gollum.md

 Gollum meets all these requirements, and as an added bonus, is extremely fast and lightweight.

 !!! note
-    Since Gollum itself offers no user authentication, this design secures gollum behind an [oauth2 proxy](/reference/oauth_proxy/), so that in order to gain access to the Gollum UI at all, oauth2 authentication (_to GitHub, GitLab, Google, etc_) must have already occurred.
+    Since Gollum itself offers no user authentication, this design secures gollum behind [traefik-forward-auth](/ha-docker-swarm/traefik-forward-auth/), so that in order to gain access to the Gollum UI at all, authentication must have already occurred.

 --8<-- "recipe-standard-ingredients.md"